lamaprogramer/Genaric-Expansion/README.md

 Not recomended to use on an old and/or weak computer
 # Setup
-## Curently only supports GDlauncher, i am working on adding suport for other launchers
+## Curently only supports GDlauncher, I am working on adding support for other launchers

 ## The setup guide asumes you already know how to use your launcher of choise and how to navagate your computer

 ### GDlauncher:

-1: download the zip file from the repo
+1: Download the zip file from the repo

-2: enter GDlauncher and create a new instance
+2: Enter GDlauncher and create a new instance

-3: on the top-right, select Import Zip
+3: On the top-right, select Import Zip

-4: select the location of your zip file
+4: Select the location of your zip file

-5: select the name of your instance
+5: Select the name of your instance

+6: Wait for the instance to set everything up (downloadding the mods may take a minute or two)

 # Post Setup